How Much Protein Do You Really Need?

 Extreme athletes expend lots of energy breaking down and repairing and building muscles.
 Protein can give them the edge they need to speed along that process.

-Vegans can benefit from protein supplements since they do not eat animal-based protein sources like meat, dairy, or eggs.
+Vegans can benefit from protein supplements since they do not eat animal-based protein sources like meat, dairy or eggs.
 And, for someone always on-the-go who may not have time for a meal, a protein snack bar can be a good option for occasional meal replacement.

 Also, individuals recovering from surgery or an injury can also benefit from extra protein.
 So, too, can older people.
 At around age 60, "muscles really start to break down," says Kathryn Starr, an aging researcher at Duke University School of Medicine, "and because of that, in addition to the fact that as we get older our body's ability to break down protein is reduced, the protein needs of an older adult actually increases."